 It is critical to understand the difference between how density is used to manage development in comparison to minimum lot size.
 Minimum lot size requirements set how big individual lots need to be.
-Maximum density requirements set how many new homes or lots can be divided from a larger parcel, regardless of how big individual homesites or lots need to be.
-Establishing density standards typically works in conjunction with minimum lot sizes (and sometimes maximum lot sizes) to ensure the goals of the area (such as very low density in the agriculture enterprise classification) are met while ensuring standards are applied for health and safety (minimum lot size areas for adequate septage treatment and replacement).
+Maximum density requirements set how many new homes or lots can be divided from a larger parcel, regardless of how big individual home sites or lots need to be.
+Establishing density standards typically works in conjunction with minimum lot sizes (and sometimes maximum lot sizes) to ensure the goals of the area are met while ensuring standards are applied for health and safety (minimum lot size areas for adequate septage treatment and replacement).
 For more information refer to the Burnett County Comprehensive Plan.